bchardim/openshift-workshop/README.md

 ### API service status

-The OpenShift API service runs on all master instances.
+OpenShift API service runs on all master instances.
 To see the status of the service, view the master-api pods in the kube-system project:

 ```bash
 $ oc get pod -n kube-system -l openshift.io/component=api